mindspore-ai/community/design/meps/MEP-MSLITE.md

 ### Test Plan

-MS lite employed pytests and nosetest to launch the testing process, and there are two types of testing strategies in MS lite:
+MS Lite employed pytests and nosetest to launch the testing process, and there are two types of testing strategies in MS Lite:

 - **Unit Test.** Every operation, optimization or pass in MS has its own unitest.

 - **System test**.
-The ms lite module has its own component testing.
+The ms Lite module has its own component testing.
 Basically we classify the testing into compilation verification, function verification and performance testing.